 The cobbled streets of Old Montreal also house plenty of souvenir shops stocked with T-shirts, moose hats, Canadian Mountie bobblehead dolls and, for hockey fans, Montreal Canadiens logo wear.

-Rue St-Paul crosses Place Jacques-Cartier, a big open square that slopes toward the river.
+Rue Saint-Paul crosses Place Jacques-Cartier, a big open square that slopes toward the river.
 Restaurants with outdoor seating provide views of the people parade, and street performers entertain the crowds.
 After dinner one night, I watched a comedian who did tricks with flaming torches.
 Caricature and portrait artists add to the festive scene.

 Another Old Montreal focal point is Marché Bonsecours, a silver-domed, neo-classical building dating from the mid-1800s.
 Reminiscent of Boston’s Quincy Market, it served for a century as the city’s main public market (and City Hall from 1852 to 1878).
 Today it houses boutiques featuring the wares of top Quebec designers and artisans, plus cafe-restaurants with patio dining.